The Kitchen Cinq: History

 The Kitchen Cinq originally evolved out of the Illusions in Amarillo, Texas.
 Between 1961 and 1962, guitarist Mark Gordon Creamer of the Illusions invited Jim Parker to join the group who, at that time had two other members, including bassist Dale Gardner.
 Parker was friends with Jimmie Gilmer, who with his band the Fireballs had a hit with "Sugar Shack".
 The group's sound was heavily influenced by the British Invasion bands from England, particularly the Dave Clark Five.
 The Illusions released a single on Dot Records that featured an A-side "Brenda (Don’t Put Me Down)" written by Jim Parker backed with "Secrets of Love" co-written by Parker and band Gardner.
 It was recorded in Odessa, Texas at a studio owned by Tommy Allsup, who had played on the same bills as stars such as Buddy Holly & the Crickets and Ritchie Valens in the 1950s.
 The Illusions' single became a regional hit.
-According to Parker, "I was the elder statesman in the group – I was 19, 20-ish then ...and we played around town, and J.D.
-Souther’s group, The Cinders, was in competition with us.
+According to Parker, "I was the elder statesman in the group – I was 19, 20-ish then ...and we played around town, and JD Souther’s group, The Cinders, was in competition with us.
 We were buddies, but we got most of the great gigs because we had a full band and Mark played organ, harmonica and guitar, and we had five-part harmonies...."

 The Illusions eventually changed their name to the Y’alls and released the single, featuring the fuzz-drenched "Please Come Back" backed with Lennon & McCartney's "Run for Your Life (Beatles song)" on the Ruff label, which was released in May 1966.
 Later that year, they relocated to Los Angeles and changed their name to Kitchen Cinq.
 The group was co-managed by Tom Thacker, who made a connection with Lee Hazlewood, and Red Steagall.
 The group was signed to Hazlewood's LHI label.
 Their first release for LHI was the single, "Determination" b/w "You'll Be Sorry Someday", which came out in November 1966.
 It was followed by "(Ellen Francis) Ride in the Wind" b/w "If You Think..." in February 1967, "Still in Love With You Baby" b/w "(Ellen Francis) Ride in the Wind" in April.
 The group regularly played at the Cheetah, a large ballroom located in Santa Monica, and on several occasions appeared on the same bill as the Young Rascals.
 They shared the bill on occasions with Eddie Floyd, usually at small "parking lot" gigs.
 According to Parker, "We had regional success with the Kitchen Cinq, too.
 We traveled around and got to do TV shows with James Brown and all kinds of cool people."
 The group made appearances outside of California as far away as Florida, New York, and Connecticut.
 The group had only a regional fan base though, and in an effort to gain a new start for a national base their name was changed for a cameo release.